 What is the difference between a public board and a secret board?

 A public board is your typical board that everyone can see.
 The pins show up in newsfeeds, people can follow the board, and pins can be repinned.

-In contrast, if you create a secret board, only you (and anyone you invite) can see secret boards.
-When you save a Pin to a secret board, it won’t show up anywhere else on Pinterest.
+In contrast, if you create a secret board, only you (and anyone you invite) can see those secret boards.
+When you save a pin to a secret board, it won’t show up anywhere else on Pinterest.
 When a board is secret, you followers cannot see the board or pins on the board.
 The pins do not show anywhere else on Pinterest.

 Number 1: Create a Secret Pinterest Board for Blog Content Curation